trevorr/react-scroll-manager/README.md

 ## Requirements

-This library has the following Requirements:
+This library has the following requirements:

 - HTML5 browsers: Only the [browser history API](https://developer.mozilla.org/en-US/docs/Web/API/History_API)
   (not hash history) is supported.
 Generally, this means [modern browsers or IE 10+](https://caniuse.com/#feat=history).